 22 The NLSFT, NLSPS and ENLS operate on a full-cost recovery basis.
 Interest, charged once the loan is drawn down, is payable on the outstanding balance of the loan at the "no-gain-no-loss" rate, plus a risk-adjusted-factor which seeks to cover the Government's risk in disbursing unsecured loans.
-With the approval of the Finance Committee, the risk-adjusted-factor rate has been reduced from 1.5% to zero from 1 July 2012 and the standard repayment period has been extended from ten to 15 years.
-The risk-adjusted-factor rate is currently under review.
+With the approval of the Finance Committee, the risk-adjusted-factor has been reduced from 1.5% to zero from 1 July 2012 and the standard repayment period has been extended from ten to 15 years.
 An administrative fee is chargeable for each application and annually thereafter until the loan is fully repaid.
 The loan and the interest accrued are repayable upon graduation or termination of studies or lapse of six years from the first disbursement of the loan (applicable to the ENLS and NLSPS only), whichever is the earliest.
+On 18 April 2020, the Finance Committee approved a one-off interest-free deferral of loan repayment for two years from 1 April 2020 to 31 March 2022 (referred to as "suspension period") to student loan repayers of the means-tested and non-means-tested student financial assistance schemes for tertiary students (except those defaulters on whom legal recovery actions have been taken) to ease the cash flow concerns amidst the epidemic of COVID-19.
+During the suspension period, eligible loan repayers do not need to repay their loan instalments and interests.
+The annual administrative fee charged on non-means-tested loan repayers during the suspension period is waived and the risk-adjusted-factor rate is maintained at zero.